openvinotoolkit/datumaro/site/content/en/docs/user-manual/command-reference/export.md

 Dataset format writers support additional export options.
 To pass such options, use the `--` separator after the main command arguments.
-The usage information can be printed with `datum add -f <format> -- --help`.
+The usage information can be printed with `datum import -f <format> -- --help`.

 Common export options:
 - Most formats (where applicable) support the `--save-images` option, which